Formative vs Summative Assessment: A Complete Guide for Teachers

 Checks of understanding can be teacher-led, self or peer-assessment.
 These are usually low stakes assessments and mostly carry no grade, which may discourage the learners from completing or getting each of the individual pupils fully engaged with the task.

-Summative exams can be used to assess pupil progress more formally, academic achievement and skill acquisition at the end of a specified instructional period—usually after completing a key stage, course, unit, project, program, semester or educational year.
+Summative exams can be used to assess pupil progress more formally, academic achievement and skill acquisition at the end of a specified instructional period, usually after completing a key stage, course, unit, project, program, semester or educational year.

-External tests are usually used for summative purposes, to sum up what a student has learned at the end of a specific time, relative to the relevant national curriculum and learning objectives.
+External tests are usually used for summative purposes, what a student has learned at the end of a specific time, relative to the relevant national curriculum and learning objectives.
 The period of time allocated for exams or SATs will vary, depending upon what the education system wants to assess.

 A summative task can be an observation, a cold written task, or a discussion.
 It can be recorded in a written format, in the form of photographs, through audio recording or any other visual media.
 Whichever way it is used, the insights can be used to indicate what has been learnt.
-Exams perform summative functions by providing a summary of what a student has attained at a specific point in time and may furnish cohort and individual data for informing stakeholders (such as parents or school leaders etc.) and tracking pupil progress against benchmark data or standardized tests.
+Exams perform summative functions by providing a summary of what a student has attained at a specific point in time and may furnish cohort and individual data for informing stakeholders (such as parents or school leaders etc.) and tracking pupil progressagainst benchmark data or standardised tests.

 These exams frequently have high stakes and learners tend to give priority to external tests over A4L activities.
 According to key figures in the world of education, feedback from both forms of appraisal should be used by the teachers and children to guide their activities and efforts in the upcoming courses.